 - We monitor local, state and national government bodies and activities.

 - We register voters.

 - We sponsor candidate debates and public issue forums.

 2018 Fall Issues Forum – Monday August 27th – Opiate Addiction – A Tidal Wave of Tragedy

-Larry Black, Director of Opioid Use Disorder Grant Outreach and Admission at Central Kansas Foundation, will present an overview of the current addiction crisis in central Kansas, where we are now and where we seem to be heading.
-He plans to talk about levels of care and options available both for those who are addicted and family and friends searching for a way to help.
-Please join us at the Salina Public Library Prescott Room, 301 W. Elm St. for this important discussion.
-AND bring friends!
+Larry Black, Director of Opioid Use Disorder Grant Outreach and Admission at Central Kansas Foundation, presented an overview of the current addiction crisis in central Kansas, where we are now and where we seem to be heading.
+He talked about levels of care and options available both for those who are addicted and family and friends searching for a way to help.
+You can still see this presentation.